The-going/evlproject/content/core/build-steps.md

 20 in the v5.6 series, the EVL core generally allows 32-bit applications to issue system calls to a 64-bit kernel when both the 32 and 64-bit CPU architectures are supported, such as ARM (aka Aarch32) code running over an arm64 (Aarch64) kernel.
-In the latter case, you have to enable support for the 32-bit [vDSO]({{< relref "dovetail/porting/clocksource.md" >}}) segment by enabling `CONFIG_COMPAT_VDSO` in the kernel configuration in addition to `CONFIG_COMPAT`.
-Next, you have to mention the 32-bit ARM toolchain which should be used to compile it by setting the `CROSS_COMPILE_COMPAT` environment variable the kernel build system expects, as illustrated below:
+For arm64, you need to turn on `CONFIG_COMPAT` and `CONFIG_COMPAT_VDSO` in the kernel configuration.
+To be allowed to change the latter, the `CROSS_COMPILE_COMPAT` environment variable should be set to the prefix of the 32-bit ARMv7 toolchain which should be used to compile the vDSO (yes, this is quite convoluted).
+For instance:

 ```
-$ make <your-make-args> ARCH=arm64 CROSS_COMPILE=aarch64-linux-gnu- CROSS_COMPILE_COMPAT=arm-linux-gnueabihf-
+$ make <your-make-args> ARCH=arm64 CROSS_COMPILE=aarch64-linux-gnu- CROSS_COMPILE_COMPAT=arm-linux-gnueabihf- (x|g|menu)config
 ```

 {{% notice tip %}}